osavaryb/abella_schema/README.md

 pro.1 > receives str = ctxNameD Gi1 ...
 Gim (for some i1 ... im between 1 and n)
                  hyp1 = ctxName G1 ...
 Gn
-        for some defined schema ctxName and ctxNameD pro.2 > verify that, for each clause C of ctxName, (Gi1, ..., Gim) in C matches a clause in ctxNameD proj.3 > make statement and proof that \forall G1 ...
+        for some defined schema ctxName and ctxNameD pro.2 > verify if a block mapping the same projections in ctxName to the same proj in ctxNameD was already proven pro.3 > verify that, for each clause C of ctxName, (Gi1, ..., Gim) in C matches a clause in ctxNameD.

+proj.4 > make statement and proof that \forall G1 ...
 Gn,ctxName G1 ...
 Gn -> ctxNameD Gi1 ...
 Gim

 INJ